February is Funding & Enterprise Supplier Development Month on SME South Africa. Follow along here for all our coverage.

-In November last year Lars Veul, co-founder of Pargo, a smart logistics solution, joined 24 other African entrepreneurs in China for the eFounders Initiative Entrepreneurship Training Programme, an an initiative by Jack Ma, founder of Alibaba, China’s e-commerce giant, and the United Nations Conference on Trade and Development (UNCTAD).
+In November last year Lars Veul, co-founder of Pargo, a smart logistics solution, joined 24 other African entrepreneurs in China for the eFounders Initiative Entrepreneurship Training Programme, an initiative by Jack Ma, founder of Alibaba, China’s e-commerce giant, and the United Nations Conference on Trade and Development (UNCTAD).

 The entrepreneurs were not only exposed to founders and top level executives at Alibaba, but the programme also offered capacity building for the entrepreneurs on all things e-commerce, from use of big data, inventory management and rural commerce to logistics and mobile payment systems.